 Margaret Moustafa, professor emeritus of education at California State University in Los Angeles, points out that correlation does not establish causation.
-For example, there is a high correlation between being dead and being in a cemetery.
-However, the cemetery did not cause the death.
+For example, there is a high correlation between being sick and being in a hospital.
+However, the hospital did not cause the illness.
 “In statistics, the word ‘predicts’ means nothing more than that there is a high correlation between two phenomena” (Moustafa, 2001, p.
 248).

 “Research does not support phonemic awareness training,” says Moustafa.
-Olson et al. (1997) report that in their studies of at-risk children, the analysis failed to show an advantage of those who had received explicit training in phonological awareness on word recognition over control groups on two-year follow-up tests.
 Krashen (1999a) reviewed ten studies and found no significant difference between the effects of phonemic awareness for measures of reading administered immediately after training or delayed by up to two or three years.
 After reviewing another 15, he concluded that training in phonemic awareness has a larger effect on tests of phonemic awareness than on tests of real-word reading and reading comprehension (1999b).

-Pape-Neumann et al. (2015) investigated whether phonological awareness training could improve the reading ability of 30 German third and fourth graders with dyslexia, who also had a phonological awareness deficit.
-They randomly assigned the students to one of three interventions: phonological awareness training, phonology-based reading training (phonics instruction), and visually-based reading training (repeated reading of sight words).
-A total of 20 training sessions (30 minutes each) were presented over four weeks.
+Pape-Neumann et al. (2015) investigated whether phonological awareness training could improve the reading ability of 30 German third and fourth graders with dyslexia.
 The study concludes that “despite divergent short-term patterns, long-term improvement of reading comprehension and decoding is similar across all training groups, irrespective of the training method… Phonological awareness may but does not need to be part of reading remediation in dyslexic children with a phonological deficit when learning to read a consistent orthography.”

 Taylor (1998) points out that while children’s early cognition develops from concrete experiences to abstract understandings, phonemic awareness training begins with abstract exercises.
 She also points out that when “Matthew effects in reading”-references are checked, “they are often problematic” (p.
 12).
 For example, the “convincing” results of the study by Olofsson and Lundberg (1985, p.
 21) read: “the children who participated in the phonemic training program seemed to have benefited from it to some extent.
 At least they improved their scores on phonemic synthesis tests in school.”